stdm/stdm.github.io/service.md

 layout: page
 ---

-Much to the suprise of my younger self, I became a very active networker, public speaker and community builder, involved in the leadership of organizations like the [ZHAW Datalab](http://www.zhaw.ch/datalab), [SGAICO](https://sgaico.swissinformatics.org/) and the [¨Swiss Alliance for Data-Intenaive Services](http://www.data-service-alliance.ch).
+Much to the suprise of my younger self, I have become a very active networker, public speaker and community builder, involved in the leadership of organizations like the [ZHAW Datalab](http://www.zhaw.ch/datalab), [SGAICO](https://sgaico.swissinformatics.org/) and the [¨Swiss Alliance for Data-Intenaive Services](http://www.data-service-alliance.ch).

 ### TOC
 1. [Talks & interviews](#talks)